slopus/happy-server/README.md

 That said, Happy Server is open source and self-hostable if you prefer running your own infrastructure.
 The security model is identical whether you use our servers or your own.

-**If you still want to self-host:** An easy way to self-host `happy-server` is by copying the `compose.yml.tmpl` to `compose.yml` and add a random `HANDY_MASTER_SECRET`.
-A `docker compose up -d` afterwards and you have a running server greeting you on port `3000`.
-For a more sophisticated server with a reverse proxy and SSL, please check our docs.
+**If you still want to self-host:** An easy way to self-host `happy-server` is by copying `compose.yml.tmpl` to `compose.yml` and adding a random `HANDY_MASTER_SECRET`.
+Run `docker compose up -d` afterward, and you'll have a running server accessible on port `3000`.
+For a more sophisticated setup with a reverse proxy and SSL, please refer to our [self-hosting guide](https://happy.engineering/docs/guides/self-hosting/).

 ## License